tewhatuora/api-standards/docs/api-development/Asynchronous APIs/05-APIDesignandDocumentation.md

 Both of these pieces of software may be offered by a message broker, however can be implemented regardless of the underlying messaging technology.
 Often, they will be accessible via an API so they can be used programmatically.

 API Providers **MAY** choose to offer an event catalog or schema registry for their API.
+Health New Zealand will use the Digital Services Hub to publish its Event Catalog.
 ## FHIR Implementation Guides

 When FHIR Subscriptions are being used, API Providers **MUST** publish a FHIR Implementation guide to detail the implementation detail.